mikesamuel/module-keys/README.md

 *f* - a zero argument function

+Returns - the result of calling `f()`.

-**Warning**: Do not export your private keys as that will allow other code to masquerade as you.
-If you need to export your private key to another module, put it in a box that is only openable by that module.
+**Warning**: Do not export your private keys as that may allow other code to impersonate you.
+If you need to provide your private key to a module you trust, put it in a box that is only openable by that module.

 ### `publicKey`
-`.publicKey()` returns true if called in the context
+`.publicKey()` returns true if called in the context of its corresponding [private key](#privatekey) or false otherwise.

 The Babel plugin auto-exports public keys for all processed modules.